olaide-ekolere/updaydevtask/README.md

 clientID and clientSecret from the one in production.
 This will also be very useful when requirements change that we do not want to break our tests.
-For example if the we decide to change the image search provider from Shutterstock to maybe unsplash or any other image search provider.
+For example if the we decide to change the image search provider from Shutterstock to maybe [Unsplash][unsplash link] or any other image search provider.
 We will show how this is done in the [Whatever]() section.
 ###### Configuration Object